 With our step-by-step guide on how to clean a Shark vacuum, your vacuum will be back to its usual efficient self.

 How Often Should You Clean a Shark Vacuum?

-According to the owner’s manual, filters should be cleaned every three months.
+According to the owner’s manual, you should clean the filters every three months.

-In essence, you’ll need to remember to clean your Shark vacuum four times yearly for it to do its job well.
+In essence, you’ll need to remember to clean your Shark vacuum four times a year for it to do its job well.
 Then again, even with a Google calendar reminder, you might miss a date or two.

-Thankfully, there are some signs from your Shark that say it’s time to clean the cleaner.
+Thankfully, there are some signs from your Shark that say it’s time to clean the vacuum.
 These include:

 - Reduced suction power.